Abdelrhman-Sadek/Twitter_Airline_Sentiment-Analysis/README.md

 </br>
 * United airline have the most negative sentiment (over 2500)
 * Virgin America is the highest neutral & positive percentage of all of them
-* over 65% of the tweets about American ,United and Us airways are negative and they all combined took around 73% of the negative tweets and the other airline share only the rest of the 27%
+* over 65% of the tweets about American, United and Us airways are negative and they all combined took around 73% of the negative tweets
+* others airline share only the rest of the 27%
 </br>
 num of Sentiment in each day:
 ![image](https://user-images.githubusercontent.com/94745919/234131383-17137125-2228-4854-bf80-2f8902188f3c.png)